tesommer/FreeCrumbs/Builder/Home/README.md

 * M: Click in the screen capture to records mouse movement.
 * C: Click on two points in the screen capture to select a portion of it.
 The selection is saved as PNG to the current directory.
+* S: Click a point to get the coordinates of that point.
 * Escape: Exit.